 It might be the number one unspoken rule of life: If someone tells you they’re experiencing numb feet, don’t playfully smack their legs – unless you want to risk losing a friend.

 Foot numbness, also called paresthesia, is very common.
 Numbness is often accompanied by a tingling sensation, or the feeling of dull needles pricking the skin.
-While this “pins and needles” sensation is not necessarily painful, it’s very uncomfortable, and it can be a tad bit nerve-wracking.
+While this “pins and needles” sensation is not necessarily painful, it’s very uncomfortable, and it can be a tad nerve-wracking.
 The feeling is universally known, but few people realize there are actually things you can do at home to alleviate the issue.
-Let’s dive in!

 What Causes Foot Numbness?

-If your numbness isn’t a serious risk, explore how you can combat it at home.
+If your numbness isn’t a serious risk, then you can explore how to combat it at home.

-Since foot numbness is often caused by poor circulation, getting up and moving can improve blood flow and help your feet feel better.3 Taking a brisk walk or jogging for a few minutes can help you get feeling back into your feet.
+Since foot numbness is often caused by poor circulation, getting up and moving can improve blood flow and help your feet feel better.9 Taking a brisk walk or jogging for a few minutes can help you get feeling back into your feet.
 Stretching your feet by flexing and pointing your ankles may also help.

 Massaging your feet can help improve circulation and blood flow.
-4 This is particularly useful for people who are physically unable to exercise.
+10 This is particularly useful for people who are physically unable to exercise.
 Some people like to use coconut or olive oil to more easily massage their feet.